 With activities designed to spark your curiosity and build your confidence,

-this book helps you explore earning, saving, spending, and sharing money.
+this book can help you explore earning, saving, spending, and sharing money.

 If you would like to find out more about the Children's University program please visit their website.